zhhz/abcjs/README.md

     Midi playback is at a very early stage and does not yet feature ornamentation, dynamics, chords or multi voice.
     Midi playback will not work in Internet Explorer

+API Changes for Version 2.0
+===
+The abcjs basic and abcjs editor versions have been merged (the filesize difference is very small).
+The same API is valid on the new version.

+In the beta versions, two new `midi_options` are available, `type:"timbre"` and `type:"midijs"`

 API Changes for Version 1.3
 ===